The future is bright.

 Put the possibilities to the test with our industry-leading private school assessment and admission services.
 Please follow the steps below to get started.

 Brought to you by The Enrollment Management Association (EMA), the SSAT is the gold standard for private school admission assessments.
 We’re excited to join your admissions journey, so let’s get started!
-Follow the steps below to learn how the SSAT assessment process works.
+Please watch our intro video and follow the steps below to learn how the SSAT assessment process works.

 Step 1: Learn about your SSAT options.